mishakb/ISiTGR/README.md

 ### Use ISiTGR to calculate cosmological observables
 If you want to compute cosmological observables using ISiTGR, then you should install ISiTGR as an extension to CAMB, in order to include MG parameters.

-ISiTGR can be installed using PyPI (https://pypi.org/project/isitgr/) by running
+In this new version, ISiTGR can be installed using PyPI (https://pypi.org/project/isitgr/) by running
 ```
 $ pip install isitgr [--user]
 ```
 See also https://isitgr.readthedocs.io/en/latest/ for documentation and an example notebook for python-ISiTGR.

-Alternatively, one can use CAMB-ISiTGR by compiling the fortran code:
+Alternatively, one can use ISiTGR by compiling the fortran code:

 ```sh
 $ cd camb/fortran
 Select your compilers by editing the Makefile files inside the camb/fortran folder.
 $ make
 ```
-if there are no errors during compilation, then you should be ready to use ISiTGR by executing
+if there are no errors during compilation, then you should be ready to use the fortran ISiTGR code by executing
 ```sh
 $ ./camb ../inifiles/params_MG.ini
 ```